How to Create an Effective Hashtag Strategy for Instagram

 If you use the same key hashtags or have a set of preferred hashtags, create a list on your mobile device with these hashtags.
 Then you can simply copy and paste them into your Instagram post caption when uploading.

 Don’t Hijack Hashtags

 For all the good that you can do with hashtags, you can do serious brand damage by using the wrong ones.
 Don’t use popular hashtags that have nothing to do with your business.
 Using #sunset just to show up in a search when your post has nothing to do with a sunset is annoying.
 The same thing goes for #justinbieber and #KimKardashian.

 Similarly, if there is a trending or current event, don’t hashjack that tag just to get seen.
 Stay relevant and appropriate to your audience.

 Following these tips, you can definitely see better results from your Instagram efforts.
 Don’t forget to try different things and run tests.
-Depending on you, your product or service, and your audience, hastags will work differently for you then others.
+Depending on you, your product or service, and your audience, hashtags will work differently for you than others.
 Find what works for you and put it to good use!

 Latest posts by Jenn Herman (see all)